Manufacturing Deals Review

 ESG remains in focus.
 As an industry that accounts for 70% of freshwater withdrawal and 25% of global greenhouse gas emissions, drives towards greater sustainability are essential.
 Businesses are most concerned about the anticipated changes to packaging regulations and carbon net zero targets, whilst transparency of supply chains is a key challenge.
 ESG has become an essential part of M&A strategy; within the due diligence process acquirers are taking a long-term view on ESG value creation, and in some cases, aborting deals where a target’s ESG proposition is subpar.

 In what looks like another year of challenge and opportunity, M&A will remain an important ingredient in the strategic baskets of corporates and investors.
-The recent BDO Food and Drink Survey revealed 24% of Food and Drink manufacturers are looking to acquire in the next year, and 25% said they could be seeking buyers, with 35% considering the option of a sale in the next three to five years.
+BDO’s Food and Drink Survey revealed 24% of Food and Drink manufacturers are looking to acquire in the next year, and 25% said they could be seeking buyers, with 35% considering the option of a sale in the next three to five years.

-Read more of our Food & Drink insights here.
+Read more of our Food & Drink insights here

 Eleanor Fearne